echelonagents/promptengineering-guide/docs/01_natural_language_processing.md

 # Natural Language Processing
 Natural Language Processing (NLP) is the discipline focused on understanding and generating human language with computers.
-In our first week we build the foundational toolkit for working with raw text.
+The contents begins by building the foundational toolkit for working with raw text.
 The goal is to transform unstructured sentences into representations that can be fed into language models or traditional machine learning pipelines.

 ## Outline

-The key topics for this module are:

 - fundamental theory and language structure
 - developing and training NLP models